AWS offers a lot of services. In this post, I would like to take a look at the Elasticsearch Service. Read on to learn more!

 The Elasticsearch Service can be configured from the console or via the API.
 It requires some basic information including:

 - Whether production or test environment — relevant for whether a multi-master configuration is required or not

 - Encryption, snapshot, and network information

 - Advanced options

-As mentioned, the primary difference between production and test is whether you want dedicated masters nodes or not and how many.
-Like most distributed architectures, the master node(s) handle administration and configuration so if they are unavailable you are limited in operations you can perform against the cluster.
+As mentioned, the primary difference between production and test is whether you want dedicated master nodes or not and how many.
+Like most distributed architectures, the master node(s) handle administration and configuration, so if they are unavailable, you are limited in operations you can perform against the cluster.